This set of Avionics Multiple Choice Questions & Answers (MCQs) focuses on “Accelerometer”.

 d) Potential forcing

 Explanation: In potential forcing, a potential is applied to the pendulum and to one or both the electrodes.
-The voltage establishes electric fields that induce charge of the nonconducting pendulum.
+The voltage establishes electric fields that induce the charge of the nonconducting pendulum.
 This causes a net force to act on the proof mass.

 Sanfoundry Global Education & Learning Series – Avionics.